adamd93/anfhtilkaskjg-34k/README.md

 Setting up
 ------------
 	- git clone this project
-	- cd in the project
+	- cd into the project
-    - from cmd run mvn clean install
+    - from cmd line run 'mvn clean install'
-    - to run project mvn spring-boot:run or run the program in IntelliJ/VSCode from the main class Application
+    - to run project from cmd line run 'mvn spring-boot:run' or run the program in IntelliJ/VSCode from the main class Application

 ### Available Queries and Samples -
 Sample queries